tvthu/stormssh-php/README.md

 ## Use

-All you need to do is call the `play` command to start the game:
+All you need to do is call the `search` command to start the game:

 ```
-storm play
+storm search <hostname>
 ```

 ## Update